logo

 As I said before this tutorial will explain further

-Romel Apuya says:
+Romel Apuya answers:

 how about using a theme swithcer?